Social

 Bridgestone (China) Investment Co., Ltd. training 1 Bridgestone (China) Investment Co., Ltd. training 2

-Bridgestone Logistics Europe NV training 1 Bridgestone Logistics Europe NV training 2
+Bridgestone Europe NV/SA training 1 Bridgestone Europe NV/SA training 2

 Safety training

-In addition to safety training offered locally at every Bridgestone location due to its legal requirements, Group-wide safety training was provided as follows.
+To raise safety awareness and cultivate knowledge to create a safe workplace, in addition to safety training offered locally at every Bridgestone location in accordance with legal requirements and the Group’s own requirements, Group-wide safety training was provided as follows.

-Safety Engineer training Global Cumulative number of trained employees 36 17 108
+Safety engineer training Global Cumulative number of trained employees 17 108 73 59

 Ensuring safe engineering and work environment

-Bridgestone is working to lower risks by pursuing occupational safety in manufacturing locations, stores and warehouses according to global risk assessment standards.
-The efforts involve conducting assessments to identify risks and establish engineering controls and implementing appropriate work procedures to reduce serious injury risk.
-The company also conducts risk assessments as required by the ISO 45001-based Bridgestone Group risk assessment standards when any new equipment is introduced, or when any new or revised work practices are determined.
+Bridgestone is working to lower risks by pursuing occupational safety in manufacturing locations, stores and warehouses according to ISO 45001-based global risk assessment standards.
+The Group also conducts risk assessments when any new equipment is introduced, or when any new or revised work practices are determined.
+The effort involves conducting assessments to identify risks and establish engineering controls and implementing appropriate work procedures to reduce serious injury risks.

-As part of the efforts to manage work environments, the Bridgestone Corporation issued a global standard on ergonomics to identify improvement opportunities and mitigate the workload.
+As part of efforts to manage work environments, Bridgestone Corporation issued a global standard on ergonomics to identify improvement opportunities and mitigate the workload.

 Disaster prevention initiatives

-Implementing lessons learned from past incidents, the Bridgestone Group created the Disaster Prevention Global Guidelines, which focus on emergency drills, including firefighting drills and electrical wiring inspections.
-As with injuries, the Group shares information on fire accidents and any subsequent measures taken to prevent similar accidents throughout the Group.
+Disaster prevention is another key safety value for the Group.
+Implementing lessons learned from past incidents, the Group created the Disaster Prevention Global Guidelines, which focus on emergency drills, including firefighting drills and electrical wiring inspections.
+As with injuries, the Group shares information on accidents involving fire and any subsequent measures taken to prevent similar accidents throughout the Group.
 The Group also designated September 8 as Bridgestone Group Disaster Prevention Day.
 All company worksites conduct emergency drills every year on that day.

-Moving forward, the Bridgestone Group will continue to work on improving fire prevention in the workplace by including fire risk mitigation in the new safety policy.
-The Group plans to establish fire risk assessment as part of the Bridgestone global safety management system standards, which will be implemented at the SBU and worksite levels.
+Moving forward, the Group will continue to work on improving fire prevention in the workplace by including fire risk mitigation in the new safety policy.
+The Group established fire risk assessment as part of the Bridgestone Global Safety Management System Standards, which is being implemented at the SBU and worksite levels.
 The fire risk assessment will enable each site to identify and mitigate fire risks from both internal and external sources.

 Global Disaster Prevention Center